 Because this is a nursery area it doesn't mean that the fish we catch on our swordfish trips are all pups.
 We do catch some swordfish that are small, but because we are catching them on rod and reel, these fish can be successfully released.
 We also catch fish that are in excess of 300 to 400 pounds.

 What needs to be understood is that even a 100 pound swordfish can be quite a battle on 80 pound class rod and reel.
 A 400 pound swordfish is a battle of epic proportions.
 It is not uncommon for anglers in South Florida to hook swordfish and fight them for 8 hours.
 Some of the fish caught weigh over 300 pounds, but some are lost and the size can only be assumed to have been even greater.

 Swordfish Fishing Tactics

 The tactics we use to fish for swordfish off of South Florida are drift fishing live or dead baits or a combination of live and dead baits.
 Large blue runners, tinker mackerel, goggle eyes, etc. are often the live baits chosen, and dead squid are usually the preferred dead bait.

 Chemical or battery operated lights are attached close to the bait and with the aid of a large sinker, the bait is suspended anywhere from 50 feet to 500 feet deep.
 Several rods are deployed like this and then the wait begins.
-Sometimes the wait is only a few minutes, other times it may be hours, but I would say that you stand an excellent chance of either hooking or catching a swordfish on any given night of the year.
+Although the nighttime fishery has slowed down a bit in the past few years, the possibility of hooking a fish of a lifetime is very possible on any given night.